 \subsubsection{Overview of scattering noise}

 Noise due to light scattering is a common problem at both detectors.
-Scattering happens when a small fraction of laser light gets reflected off a test mass, hits another moving surface in the vicinity, and then rejoins the main laser beam.
-This rejoining leads to the introduction of a time dependent phase modulation to the main laser beam~\cite{2012OExpr..20.8329O}.
+Scattering happens when a small fraction of laser light gets reflected off some optics, hits another moving surface, and then rejoins the main laser beam.
+This rejoining leads to the introduction of a time-dependent phase modulation to the main laser beam~\cite{2012OExpr..20.8329O}.
 The additional phase noise shows up as $h_{\rm{ph}}(f)$,

 where